findingmarbles/Retromat/README.md

 The French translation is already live.
 Additionally there are a couple of translations under construction.
 Our team of awesome translators:

-* Pierre Martin and Frank Taillandier - French
+* Julien Dubois, Pierre Martin and Frank Taillandier - French
+* Thomas Wallet, Pedro Ángel Serrano and Xavier Verges - Spanish
 * Tobias Ranft and Judith Andresen - German
 * Linda van der Pal - Dutch
-* Pedro Ángel Serrano and Xavier Verges - Spanish (and possibly Catalan)
 * Weronika Kedzierska - Polish

 Your mother tongue is up there?
 Join them!
 For two people it's half the work.
 Science! ;)